SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/python/index.md

 ### Django Instrumentation

 [This article](https://opentelemetry-python.readthedocs.io/en/stable/examples/django/README.html#django-instrumentation) will show you how to use the `opentelemetry-instrumentation-django` library to automatically instrument a Django app.
-It will show you how to reference the library manually within your code, as well as how to use [Auto-instrumentation](https://opentelemetry-python.readthedocs.io/en/stable/examples/django/README.html#auto-instrumentation) without having to edit your code.
+It covers how to reference the library manually within your code, as well as how to use [Auto-instrumentation](https://opentelemetry-python.readthedocs.io/en/stable/examples/django/README.html#auto-instrumentation) without having to edit your code.

 ### Sample Flask App Instrumentation